 People still ask me for tips and advice related to social media.
 I still love to have this conversation, although the method behind social media madness has changed over time, my advice, from years as a public relations professional and as a social media consultant managing brands for over 100 clients is generally the same.
 2019 Trend … Continue reading 360° Engagement Approach

-One thing that I have experienced throughout my career is the vast difference between executing global corporate communications versus small business marketing and what I love about CEO Blog Nation is that they take major corporate issues and strategies and then filter those down to be useful for the entrepreneur or small business owner.
-The … Continue reading What we Learned About PR this week from Colin Kaepernick and Nike
+One thing that I have experienced throughout my career is the vast difference between executing global corporate communications versus small business marketing and what I love about CEO Blog Nation is that the blog takes major corporate issues and strategies and then filters them down to be useful for the entrepreneur or small business owner. … Continue reading What we Learned About PR from Colin Kaepernick and Nike

 If you have been here before, you know that a well planned public relations campaign is far more effective than advertising.
 Not a surprising statement, considering the fact that I get paid for creating public relations plans.
-PR is so important to the success of an organization, I want everyone to understand how easy it can … Continue reading Six Steps to Creating a PR Plan
+PR is so important to the success of an organization, I want everyone to understand how easy it can be to plan properly.